The additivity of the $\rho$-invariant and periodicity in topological surgery: Introduction

 The rest of the paper is organised as follows.
 In Section \ref{sec:rho-inv} we define the $\rho$-invariant and its reduced variations.
 We also recall the group structure on $\sS_\del (M \times D^l)$ for $l \geq 1$ and we prove Proposition \ref{prop-C}.
 The proof of Theorem \ref{thm:A} occupies Sections \ref{sec:mafs-and-mcns}-\ref{sec:sieb-per}.
 In the preparatory Section \ref{sec:mafs-and-mcns} we recall and reformulate essential facts about MCNs and MAFs.
 In Section \ref{sec:cw-map} we review Hutt's account of the construction of the Cappell-Weinberger map.
 In Section \ref{sec:alg-sur} we review the framework of the algebraic theory of surgery from \cite{Ranicki(1992)} which is the key tool in the proof of Theorem \ref{thm:A} in Section \ref{sec:sieb-per}.
 The proof of Theorem \ref{thm:B} occupies the last two sections.
 Section \ref{sec:bordism-groups} is again preparatory and the proof is completed in Section \ref{sec:completion}.

 {\bf Acknowledgements.} We would like to thank Jim Davis and Andrew Ranicki for helpful discussions, Bruce Hughes for enlightening correspondence at a critical juncture and Wolfgang L{\"u}ck for raising the motivating question of the paper as well as helpful discussions.
+We would also like to thank the referee for helping to clarify a number of our proofs.